 3. Participant non-energy benefits or costs, and

-4. Market benefits or costs
+4. Market benefits or costs.

-Qualitative analysis of these costs and benefits relevant to a specific DR program should be provided by the LSE or by any party commenting on the analysis.
+LSEs should include numeric values for these inputs if and when it is possible to estimate quantitative values for any one of them for a specific DR program.
+A description of the method used to determine these values should be included in the workpapers.
+Where it is not possible to quantify an input, a qualitative analysis of these costs and benefits relevant to a specific DR program should be provided by the LSE or by any party commenting on the analysis.
 Qualitative analysis is a descriptive analysis of the possible impact of that cost or benefit.
 If an LSE or party believes this benefit exists, it should include a qualitative description of any variation based on location, customer class, or any other significant factor.
 In addition, the qualitative analysis may reference relevant research.
-If an LSE believes a qualitative benefit or cost does not exist, it must explain the reasoning or analysis supporting that conclusion.
+If an LSE believes these benefits or costs do not exist for any particular DR program, it must explain the analysis supporting that conclusion.

-The purpose of this qualitative analysis is not to make vague speculations about the nature of those inputs, but to better understand the impacts of DR on the electric grid and customers that may not be quantified.
+The purpose of this qualitative analysis is not to make vague speculations about the nature of those inputs, but to better understand the impact of DR on the electric grid, and in particular to compare DR programs to each other in those instances in which a particular DR program clearly has a different amount of a particular cost or benefit, even if that amount cannot be precisely (or even imprecisely) quantified.
+An example would be two programs that target different customer classes, but are otherwise the same.
+In this case, the customer costs and benefits will mostly be difficult to quantify, but could more easily be discussed qualitatively, allowing all parties to better understand the relative merits of the two programs.

-An important goal of the qualitative analysis is to establish an ongoing dialog among DR stakeholders that can lead to better understanding of the complete range of benefits and costs of DR. For this reason, LSEs are required to list possible qualitative benefits and costs from these protocols, even though they may argue that these benefits or costs do not exist.
-If a party believes a qualitative benefit exists, we expect this belief to be backed up with research, data, and thoughtful analysis.
+An important goal of the qualitative analysis is to establish an ongoing dialog among DR stakeholders that can lead to better understanding of the complete range of benefits and costs of DR. For this reason, we require LSEs to list possible benefits and costs, even though they may argue that these benefits or costs do not exist.
+No matter what belief an LSE, or other party, advocates, we expect this belief to be backed up with research, data, and thoughtful analysis.

-For each of the non-energy and non-monetary benefits and costs listed in these protocols, the LSE shall provide in its workpapers a qualitative analysis which discusses the extent to which its DR program(s) provide the listed non-energy or market benefits or costs.
 We recognize that this type of analysis is a departure from the traditional cost-effectiveness analysis.
-Nevertheless, we expect all LSEs to comply with this requirement to list all the potential qualitative benefits and costs contained in these protocols.
-This qualitative analysis will be required as part of the workpapers associated with the DR Cost-Effectiveness Report.
-Other parties are encouraged to provide relevant qualitative information about any of the non-energy and non-monetary benefits and costs as part of the workpapers of their testimony.
+Nevertheless, we expect all LSEs to comply with this requirement.
+Other parties are encouraged to provide relevant information.

 This requirement may, in the future, be modified by Decisions or Rulings in other Commission proceedings as there are several proceedings currently examining the appropriate accounting of benefits and costs of demand-side and other distributed energy resources.